Big Mer on Campus

 Resigning herself, she stepped into the hallway, Synda a few feet ahead of her.

 “I saw you at that wretched apartment,” Synda said, her face forward.
 She slowed down.

+Daria decided to play dumb.
 “That doesn’t really narrow things down in Balmora.
 Though if you’re talking about Jane’s, I think she does a pretty good job with what she has.”

-Daria would never give Synda the satisfaction of fear.
+She'd never give Synda the satisfaction of fear.

 “You know that to which I am referring.
 You and Sera Dimartani—the Empire and Great House Redoran—working together to humiliate me.”

-Synda turned around and drew herself up as best as her diminutive form allowed.
+Synda turned and drew herself up as best as her diminutive form allowed.
 “Yes.
 I am not so fragile as to be completely undone by a few minor injuries.”

 “You sure seemed pretty undone to me.
 You’re welcome, by the way.”

 Synda frowned.
 “Perhaps you really are that ignorant.
 If you had wished to show mercy, you would have let me die.”